 One of the most satisfying parts of our job is seeing investments work for the reasons we picked them.
 In March, we attended a large international investor conference held each year in Dubai.
 Although we prefer to visit companies on their own turf, this is a great opportunity to meet with several management teams just down the road from our office.
-One of these was an Egyptian conglomerate we hold.
+One of these was an Egyptian conglomerate the fund holds.
 The company has returned 50% year-to-date, reflecting strong progress towards its plans to double earnings in three years and supported by drivers in several different businesses, including fertilizers and fiberboards.

-This month we also visited several of our investors in Finland.
+This month we also visited several of the fund's investors in Finland.
 Two of these were prospective institutional clients who joined us on a research trip to Vietnam where we met with seven companies but only invested in one: a rubber manufacturer that owns real estate worth several times the market value of the company’s stock and that has a plan to unlock the value by monetizing the excess land.
 It was exciting to have them join the meeting with the CEO where we developed our thesis.
 We were pleased to share with them the outcome of our work: while the other six stocks have returned plus or minus 10%, this one is up 70%, driven by strong earnings from the beginning of land monetization.
 Sometimes we get lucky, but we much prefer to succeed through a repeatable process.

 During April, we revisited the familiar markets of Malaysia and Thailand.
-In Malaysia, we met a current holding which has returned over 500% since our first investment three years ago.
+In Malaysia, we met a current holding which has returned over 500% since the fund's first investment three years ago.
 This company has a reputation for manufacturing quality hard disk drive components and for staying out of the investor spotlight.
 Despite management’s refusal to take investor phone calls, the CEO and CFO were happy to welcome us for a meeting because we made the trip to their office which is located an hour's flight from the country's capital.
 We discussed the company’s strategy to expand capacity for hard disk drive components as well as open a new segment in the automotive sector once it finalizes the required certifications later this year.
 We expect these plans to add to both top- and bottom-line growth.
 The meeting was insightful, increased our conviction, and highlighted the importance of meeting companies in these markets in person.

 In Thailand, we met companies in various industries, including real estate development, consumer goods, and medical supplements, and a common theme persisted throughout all meetings.
 As the Thai market matures, local competition intensifies and puts downward pressure on prices, squeezing margins and influencing companies to invest in projects outside of their core businesses.
 This environment, coupled with inflated market valuations, makes Thailand a difficult place to find value in quality companies.
 However, with a battle for market share dominance underway, we will continue to keep our eyes out for the winners.

-In May, we performed deep-dive research and analysis of one of our Malaysian investments operating in the semiconductor industry.
+In May, we performed deep-dive research and analysis of one of the fund's Malaysian investments operating in the semiconductor industry.
 We worked with company management to look for ways to unlock additional value in the company by recommending improvements in their ESG practices.
 After conducting interviews with the management, investors, sell-side analysts, and peer companies, we concluded that the company could improve its transparency, disclosures, and investor communications, and presented our findings to senior management.
 We hope these suggestions get implemented as we believe shareholders could benefit substantially.